Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Log into your Disney+: log into your account as normal using your standard connection.

 Connect to a VPN server: pick a server in your chosen virtual country from the app’s server list.
-Once connected, your IP location with change.
+Once connected, your IP location will change.

 Verify the region change: If you still see your local home screen, wipe your browser’s cookies and cache.